-Sector S - Air Transportation has specific benchmark parameters only for airports which use more than 100,000 gallons of glycol-based deicing chemicals and/or 100 tons or more of urea on an annual basis.
-DEII does not use deicing fluid or urea for pavement deicing; therefore, DEII does not meet this minimum threshold for requiring controls for effluent limits.
+Sector S - Air Transportation has specific benchmark parameters only for airports which use more than 100,000 gallons of glycol-based de-icing chemicals and/or 100 tons or more of urea on an annual basis.
+DEII does not perform anti-icing/de-icing on aircrafts.
+Additionally, DEII does not use de-icing fluid or urea for pavement de-icing; therefore, DEII does not meet this minimum threshold for requiring controls for effluent limits.